Lugribossk/dropwizard-experiment/README.md

 Run with `grunt karma:ci` or `grunt karma:unit` + `grunt karma:unit:run`, or with `maven test`, or via an IDE.

 #### Test setup in IntelliJ
-Create Karma run configurations and point them at the karma.conf.js configuration file in each project.
+Create Karma run configurations and point them at the `karma.conf.js` configuration file in each project.

 ## Java backend

+### Setup
+1. Install Java 8 JDK.
+2. Install Erlang VM.
+3. Install RabbitMQ.

 ### Running
-Create an IntelliJ run configuration for TodoListApplication, then add program arguments: `server todo\todo-server\config\config.yml` and VM options: `-javaagent:$USER_HOME$\.m2\repository\org\avaje\ebeanorm\avaje-ebeanorm-agent\4.1.3\avaje-ebeanorm-agent-4.1.3.jar`
+Create an IntelliJ run configuration for TodoListApplication, then add program arguments: `server todo\todo-server\config\config.yml` and VM options: `-javaagent:$USER_HOME$\.m2\repository\org\avaje\ebeanorm\avaje-ebeanorm-agent\4.1.3\avaje-ebeanorm-agent-4.1.4.jar`

 Or run `mvn package` and then `java -jar todo\todo-server\target\todo-server-0.0.1-SNAPSHOT.jar` with the same arguments as above (but not the VM options).